cloud-elements/devportal/_includes/netsuite/index.md

 | :------------- | :------------- |
 | Open the profile menu.</br> ![Search](../img/Org-User-Secret-C2.png)  | Click __Secrets__ in the header.</br> ![Search](../img/Org-User-Secret.png)  |

-When you create a new connection to an endpoint, you will receive an Element token.
+When you create a new connection to an endpoint, you will receive an Element instance token.
 After you create an instance, Cloud Elements automatically refreshes the token behind the scenes so that you won't need to connect your application again.

-To find your Element token:
+To find your Element instance token:

         GET /instances/<INSTANCE_ID>

-An Element token and a User secret are required to execute one of our Hub API calls (e.g. `/hubs/documents/files` or `/hubs/crm/contacts`).
+An Element instance token and a User secret are required to execute one of our Hub API calls (e.g. `/hubs/documents/files` or `/hubs/crm/contacts`).
 For more information about Hubs, see [Hub API Docs](../../hubs/hub-docs)

 Pass tokens and secrets as basic HTTP Header values.